Brucella canis: Transmission

 B. canis is commonly transmitted during sexual intercourse, as well as physical contact with infected bodily fluids.
 B. canis is passed through contact with fluids from the mucous membranes of the genitals (semen and vaginal discharge), eyes, and oronasal cavities.
 The highest bacterial loads of B. canis are found in the genital secretions of dogs infected with the bacteria.
 Contact can occur during sexual activity as well as other daily grooming and social interactions.
 Though dog-to-dog transmission is most commonly during breeding, it can also happen after contact with uterine discharge, semen, and aborted material.

 High levels of B. canis exist in these secretions in the six weeks following abortion in females, and around six to eight weeks following infection in males.
 Lower levels of B. canis still remain in the semen of infected males for two years following infection, which can serve as a large source of transmission to other dogs.
 Offspring of infected females can be infected with B. canis through intrauterine vertical transmission or via drinking the milk of the infected female.

 Urine can also serve as a route of transmission in males, as the bladder resides in close proximity to the prostate and epididymus.
 The bacterial load in the urine of infected dogs is lower than in genital discharges.
 In their urine, infected dogs can carry up to 10^{6} bacteria per milliliter, compared to the genital discharges that can carry up to 10^{10} bacteria per milliliter.
 This leads to contamination of the urine making it another vehicle for B. canis transmission.
 Infected dogs carry the highest bacterial load of B. canis after 1-6 months after infection.
 Infected neutered animals are not able to display reproductive symptoms, however both intact and neutered dogs are able to shed B. canis in urine.
 This means that both neutered and intact dogs are able to transmit the disease via urine.
 B. canis is found to be localized in the prostate of male dogs, thus transmitting through the urine in both intact and neutered males.
 It has been suggested that male dogs carry higher concentrations of the bacteria when compared to female dogs due contamination from seminal fluid.
 Neutered dogs are also capable of shedding the bacteria in their saliva and nasal secretions.

+B. canis is the least common cause of Brucellosis in humans.
 Transmission to humans is rarely diagnosed but is possible.
 It can be transmitted via bodily fluids and aborted material.
 Signs and symptoms are very non-specific, such as fever, joint pain, and fatigue.
 The disease can also be debilitating, causing conditions such as endocarditis, splenomegaly, or neurologic symptoms.